World AIDS Day: A Functional Cure Is in Sight

 Currently, more than 34 million people are living with HIV/AIDS worldwide.
 Nearly 1.1 million of these individuals are in the U.S., and an estimated 18,000 Americans still die of HIV/AIDS each year.

-Stem cell and gene therapy for HIV appear to offer great promise.
+Stem cell and gene therapy for HIV are two of the cellular therapies that offer great promise.
 Gene editing is one approach currently being tested in clinical trials at City of Hope.
-This involves “editing” the immune system’s T cells to control HIV infection.

 The approach uses an enzyme called a zinc-finger nuclease as a pair of molecular “scissors” that can edit the HIV patient’s stem cell genes so that they no longer produce a key protein the virus requires to infect cells.
 It aims to spur the immune system to produce T cells resistant to HIV by infusing the patient with these altered stem cells.